embEDUx/documentation/src/background/design/automated-builds-and-setup.md

     Default usernames and passwords are possible security holes, and should not be provided by the setuproutine.

-### Default Setup Parameters
+### Optional Setup Parameters These setup parameters are likely to be adjusted
-All other setup parameters should be provided as defaults by the setuproutine.
+by the administrator, but should be shipped with defaults from the HTWG setup.

 * Target Platform and Architectures

     The platform names and their corresponding architecture.
 The architectures will be supported as build targets.
 By default, all tested platforms will be available as supported.
 The user is not forced to use them, but it is useful to already have working examples in the local installation.

+### Default Setup Parameters All other setup parameters should be provided as
+defaults by the setuproutine.

-### Configuration Generation From Templates
+### Configuration Generation From Templates The configured and default setup
-The user-provided and default setup parameters should be used to generate the configuration files for the buildsystem.
+parameters should be used to generate the configuration files for the buildsystem.
 For commonly used changes, the generator can be extended and can be utilized by beginners immediately.
 Advanced users will still be able to modify the template if necessary.